NutePoot/arch-test/README.md

-don't use this as idk how to write scripts or any other programs
+use this at your own risk
 Run:`curl -sL https://raw.githubusercontent.com/NutePoot/arch-test/main/arch.sh | bash`